COVID-19 Public Advisory - 22 December 2021

 Data at SA2 level (approximately equivalent to suburb) is available on the Ministry of Health website.

-Hours at the Te Awa The Base community vaccination centre in Te Rapa, Hamilton is open from 9am to 9pm every Thursday and Friday until Christmas to cater for people who cannot be vaccinated during normal working hours.

-There are number of pop-up vaccination centres operating across the Waikato this week.
-Details are at www.waikatodhb.health.nz/covid19mobile.
+There are number of vaccination centres operating across the Waikato during the Christmas period, however we are operating at reduced capacity which may result in people having to wait in line for their vaccination.
+We will do our best to accommodate everyone.

-- Mobile vaccination clinics are rolling out across the takiwā with regular visits to locations through to the end of the year.
-The schedule is on the Waikato DHB website and will be regularly updated with more dates and locations.

 - Also visit the Waikato DHB FB page for up-to-date mobile vaccination clinic locations.